-There are a few reasons why I have continued this tradition, mainly because I think it is lovely to all open a present together and it is also my way of saying thank you to my family to coming to us for Christmas as both my brother and my Nana have t o travel miles from down south to be with us and by them doing the travelling it means I can stay at home with my children.
+Another reason I buy Christmas table gifts is because it is my way of saying thank you to my family for coming to us for Christmas as both my brother and my Nana have to travel miles from down South to be with us and by them doing the travelling it means I can stay at home with my children.

 Nail art is another option as it is easy to use, takes up little room and can be started and stopped between courses.
 It can also involve the whole family if you are brave enough to let the little ones loose on your nails on the big day.
 These nail stickers from Smiggle are only £3.50 but offer up the potential for hours of fun with over 175 sticker in each pack.

 Books make great gifts for all ages.
 You could keep with the festive theme and get everyone at the table a Christmas book or pick a book that isn’t Christmas related but that you just think they would love.
 The trickiest age for buying books in my opinion is 8-11 stage, especially boys as they’ve usually found computer games by now instead.
 However, if you are looking for a book for this age group then I recommend Baller Boys by Venessa Taylor which is also the Teachers Pick on Amazon.
 Baller boys tells the story of two football mad friends as they try out for the best team in town.

 In our house it isn’t just the children that gifts on the table but also the teenagers and the adults too.
 Again, we keep these simple and under £15 and have included things from hip flasks to mini lego sets as well as minute bottles of alcohol and small boxes of chocolates.
 Another great idea though are these mini gift boxes by Kikkerland They have so many categories that there is sure to be something for everyone at your table.

 Here are a few ideas

 This one is perfect for teenagers!
 The emergency tech kit contains

 - 1 bottle of screen cleaner spray